diyscif/diyscif/scif-thesis.md

 shielding material as specified in [_section 6.4.5_](#electromagnetic-shield-penetrations).
-Control lines for the AC unit, access control system, and intrusion detection system are fed through rigid conduit and penetrate the electromagentic shield through a Holland Shielding Systems signal line filter model 8090-2-16-100, also mounted to the attenuating shell.
+Control lines for the AC unit, access control system, and intrusion detection system are fed through rigid conduit and penetrate the electromagnetic shield through a Holland Shielding Systems signal line filter model 8090-2-16-100, also mounted to the attenuating shell.
 Data lines are converted to optical fibre before passing out of the SCIF space through special hollow conductors.
 Optionally, data connections are